Here are a handful of tools, tips, and habits to show you how to improve sales and start closing deals

-Everyone has a goal.
-They want their house to look great, they want a safe neighborhood, and the more quality customers buy-in, the more quickly everyone reaches their goal.
+Everyone has a goal, and they are always learning how to improve sales.
+It may be a subconscious effort, but it happens nonetheless.
+They want their house to look great, they want a safe neighborhood, and the more quality customers buy in, the more quickly everyone reaches their goal.
 Now take this further, the neighborhood HOA has a perfect captive target audience.
-They sell us on grass trees and landscaping.
-Our neighbor sells us on pavers.
+They sell us on grass, trees, and landscaping.
+Our neighbor sells us on the idea of pavers in our landscaping project.
 Our spouse sells us on hiring a gardener, the gardener sells us on fertilizer, and the sales cycle goes on.
 Sure the sales goal is to live in a gorgeous neighborhood, but the methodology is the same as any other genre of sales.
 The more the conversion rate sits in their favor, the better.
-Metrics go up, ie home equity and the customer base grows as you begin to grow more “team members” or neighbors to buy into the idea that the community is high-quality and believe it or not, you are all sales professionals.
+Metrics go up, ie, home equity, and the customer base grow as you begin to grow more “team members” or neighbors to buy into the idea that the community is high-quality and, believe it or not, you are all sales professionals.

 Effective selling contributes to personal fulfillment and professional productivity.
-Here are a handful of tools, tips, and habits to increase your sales:
+Here are a handful of tools, tips, and habits to show you how to improve sales:

 1. Know what you are talking about.

 This is also known as product knowledge.
 You are in big trouble if you are unsure about what your product or service offering is.
 You can’t expect a positive customer experience if you don’t research potential customers, understand what you are selling, and be prepared to convince them that your product rises above your competitor’s.
 Know everything there is to know about your product, service, or idea.
 Always be on the lookout for ways to improve your knowledge about your offering.
 Your sales performance is only a portion of the process.
 Deep dive into your product and your competition.
 Know what your shortcomings are, and be prepared to defend them.
 Nothing sells a product faster than being prepared.

 2. Establish the right prospect targets.